ministryofjustice/moj-frontend/docs/archive/form-validator.md

 eleventyNavigation:
   key: Form validator
   parent: Archive
-  excerpt: "The form validator component validated forms without a server-side round-trip while also conforming to established standards."
+  excerpt: 'The form validator component validated forms without a server-side round-trip while also conforming to established standards.'
 ---

 {% banner "This component is archived" %}